-The Bright Ideas application process is now closed.
-For future reference, you can find all the details on this page or by following us on Facebook for information about the application process.
+The Bright Ideas application process for the 2018-2019 academic year is now open.
+You can find all the details on this page or by following us on Facebook for information about the application process.

 Bright Ideas recognizes and rewards innovative and creative classroom projects developed by teachers that are not funded through general education funds.